RoderickQiu/wnr-guide/docs/download/links.md

   - *Please note that if you've turned on **Windows Defender Smartscreen**, you may need to **click [more info] and then [still allow] to run it**, **or to click [run anyway]** for Windows 8.
 The situation is here because we cannot afford to buy a signing certificate which costs [hundreds of dollars].*

+  - *If you are using Windows 7 and the application isn't working properly, please **apply for the "Vista Compatibility Mode"***.

 - Tip for macOS Users:

   - *Please note that the **macOS version is unsigned**, so you may need to follow [**this guide**](https://www.wikihow.com/Install-Software-from-Unsigned-Developers-on-a-Mac) in order to use.
 This software is clean and safe, I promise.*